Income Streams During Retirement

 Investment approach: Review

 Your CPP, OAS and RRIF income may provide a significant portion of your available sources of income in retirement.
 There are multiple factors you will need to weigh in deciding when to commence payments from each.
-Work with an ATB Wealth advisor to create a personal retirement plan that illustrates the impact of these benefits on your retirement finances.
+Work with an ATB Wealth adviser to create a personal retirement plan that illustrates the impact of these benefits on your retirement finances.

 This report has been prepared by ATB Investment Management Inc. (“ATBIM”) which manages the Compass Portfolio Series.
 ATB Wealth consists of a range of financial services provided by ATB Financial and certain of its subsidiaries.
-ATB Investment Management Inc., ATB Securities Inc., and ATB Insurance Advisors Inc. are individually licensed users of the registered trade name ATB Wealth.
+ATB Investment Management Inc., ATB Securities Inc., and ATB Insurance Advisers Inc. are individually licensed users of the registered trade name ATB Wealth.
 ATB Securities Inc. is a member of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.